 15-year-old dead, teenager arrested after accidental shooting on South Sherwood Forest Boulevard

-BATON ROUGE - A 15-year-old is dead and another 15-year-old was arrested after an accidental shooting on South Sherwood Forest Boulevard, according to the East Baton Rouge Sheriff's Department.
+BATON ROUGE - A 15-year-old is dead and another 15-year-old was arrested after an accidental shooting on South Sherwood Forest Boulevard, according to the East Baton Rouge Sheriff's Office.

 EBRSO said the call came in around 4:34 p.m., and the caller said he dropped a gun that went off and struck a male friend.
 The male friend was identified as Kentrell Royal, 15, who was found dead on the scene.